- Your brokerage firm may offer many of the same services you can find at a bank. Plus it may be a convenient way to manage your money—in one place.

 A way to establish credit.
 If you're trying to establish credit or get a loan with a scarce credit history, having an established banking relationship with the lender may help you get a loan.
 It's not a sure thing, of course, but it could be one mark in your favor.
 A good credit record means that you have a better chance of qualifying for a loan, and possibly getting a better (meaning lower) interest rate on a loan.
 This means that you may be able to pay less money (in interest) for the amount of any money you have to borrow.

 A sense of comfort and tradition.
 Many bank customers are just more accustomed to walking into a bank or using their bank's online services.
 Some people may feel more comfortable with bank services and like having their money in one place.
 Other people are just reluctant to change their banking practices, or they may value a nearby, in-branch relationship that may be easier to find at a local bank.

 Plus, banks with local branches do usually offer some convenient services to customers, like having a notary public on staff and free cashier's checks.

 Be sure to weigh the pros and cons of any change

 So do you still need a bank?
-Like most financial decision making, there is no one right answer, just the answer that is right for your particular needs and circumstances.
-Before making any decision, it’s important to weigh the pros and cons of working with a bank versus working with a brokerage firm, for similar services.
-And given the changing competitive environment, keep a sharp eye on service levels and fees.
-Says McLimans, "Given how the banking environment is evolving, customers should be wary."
+Like most financial decision-making, there is no one right answer, just the answer that is right for your particular needs and circumstances.
+Before making any decision, it's important to weigh the pros and cons.
+The changes in the financial services industry have brought more options to consumers, which means you get to choose the banking relationship that works for you.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917